-A good joint custody schedule maximizes the quality gains from shared parenting.
-The visits and breaks are regular and neither too short nor too long.
+A good joint custody schedule has visits and breaks that are regular and neither too short nor too long.
 Each period apart is a chance for the parent to refresh and prepare for the next visit.

 Shared parenting means a child effectively has two homes at the same time.
-That provides for a richer, more varied experience while growing up.
+That provides for a richer experience while growing up.

 With two homes, a child has access to more spaces and features.
-For example, they could play computer games in the games room at one home.
-When staying with the other parent, they might enjoy spending time at a local park or with a neighbor kid from school.
+For example, they could play computer games in the gaming room at one home.
+When staying with the other parent, the child might instead spend time at a local park or hang out with a neighbor they know from school.

 Two homes also means children get to experience living with more people.
 Quite often, a child may be living across homes with a combined four adults and multiple half and step siblings.

-Even if you strongly value discipline, hard work, academic achievement, etc, you still want your child to enjoy coming to stay with you.
+For example, a parent might strongly value discipline, hard work and academic achievement.
+But they still want their child to enjoy coming to stay with them.
+So they will soften their approach.
 Shared care encourages parents to pay attention to and satisfy the needs of their children.

-50/50 custody is a platform for the fairest, most beneficial competition.
-In contrast to sole custody with visitation, both parents need to take care of routine, mundane aspects of parenting.
+Unlike sole custody with visitation, 50/50 custody encourages healthy competition.
+Both parents need to take care of routine, mundane aspects of parenting.
 You don't get the unhealthy situation where one parent has so little time with their child that they end up spending much of it indulging in outings, junk food, travel, etc.

 Children who live in a shared care arrangement, especially 50:50 joint custody, enjoy higher living standards because of it.
 Poverty risks are lessened since children live across two households.
 If living standards are low in one home, at least a child might make up for it in the other.

-For example, a child might spend their time reading, watching TV and doing other low-cost activities in the poorer household.
-When staying with the better-off parent, they might play video games, go shopping and eat out at restaurants.
+For example, in the poorer household, a child might spend their time reading, watching TV and doing other low-cost activities.
+When staying with the better-off parent, they might instead play computer games, go shopping and eat out at restaurants.
 Overall, the child enjoys a good standard of living.

 The majority (65 per cent) of child support payers have below 14 per cent care of their children.
 The median income of payers was $47,985.
 The median income of child support payees at June 2019 was $23,953.Department of Social Services submission to Australia's Family Law Inquiry

-One of the reasons why child support recipients have such low incomes is the large amount of time they spend looking after children.
+One reason why child support recipients have low incomes is the amount of time they spend looking after children.
 In contrast, 50/50 custody allows both parents to participate in the workforce and earn a good income.

 50:50 custody and shared parenting avoid many of the financial problems of raising children post-separation.
-Without even trying, shared care gets both parents financially contributing in a fair way.
+Without even trying, shared care gets both parents financially contributing.

 When both parents are looking after kids, they routinely pay for stuff without a second thought.
-They pay rent or mortgage on a bigger home, cover food and energy costs, pay for outings, vacations, etc. And each parent ends up contributing what they can reasonably afford.
+They pay rent or mortgage on a bigger home, cover food and energy costs, pay for outings, vacations, etc. Each parent ends up contributing what they can reasonably afford.